oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 This information MAY be communicated graphically or in a simple message (e.g., "It looks like you are trying to access your files on a digital whiteboard in your city center office.
 Click here to grant access to your files.
 If you are not trying to access your files, you should decline this request and notify the security department").

-It SHOULD be clear to the user how to decline the request.
+The user interface SHOULD provide an obvious and unambiguous way for the user to decline or cancel a request.
 To avoid accidental authorization grants, the "decline" option SHOULD be the default option or given similar prominence in the user experience as the "grant" option.

 If the user uses an application on a mobile device to scan a QR code, the application MAY display information advising the user under which conditions they should expect to be asked to scan a QR code and under which circumstances they should never scan a QR code (e.g., display a message that the QR code will only be displayed on kiosks within trusted locations or on trusted websites hosted on a specific domain, and never in e-mail or other media and locations).